6.3 Borrowing: Access Without Ownership Transfer

 metadata (like its pointer, length, and capacity).
 Attempting to use theString

 through the first reference after this change would lead to accessing invalid data or memory corruption.
-Rust’s borrowing rules prevent this entirely by ensuring only one mutable reference can exist at a time, guaranteeing that such conflicting modifications cannot happen simultaneously and preserving data structure integrity. -
+Rust’s borrowing rules prevent this entirely by ensuring only one exclusive reference can exist at a time, guaranteeing that such conflicting modifications cannot happen simultaneously and preserving data structure integrity. -

-Unpredictable State: If multiple mutable references (
+Unpredictable State: If multiple exclusive references (

 &mut T